 malloc) is not available in the SDK.

-See Initializing and Onboarding for more details on the buffer handling.
+See Initializing SDK and Onboarding Thing for more details on the buffer handling.

 The kii_json library is available for parsing JSON.